-In this article, we are going to tell you how to bathe your bearded dragon, starting with gathering your materials and ending with clean up.
+In this article, we are going to tell you how to bathe your bearded dragon, starting with gathering your materials and ending with cleaning up.
 This will allow you to bathe your bearded dragon safely from beginning to end.
 Let’s get started.

-Why Do You Need to Bathe Your Bearded dragon?
+Why Do You Need to Bathe Your Bearded Dragon?

 What You’ll Need

 Whereas humans love to lather up in luxurious soaps during bath time, bathing your bearded dragon requires almost no ingredients.
 You do not wash your bearded dragon with soaps or any other type of ingredients.
 Soap can irritate their skin and they might accidentally swallow it.

 Once you gather up all of your materials for your bearded dragon’s bath, the next thing you need to do is prepare the bath itself.
 Preparing the bath is the most crucial part of bathing your bearded dragon because it ensures that the bathing process is safe and efficient for your beardie.

 Because bearded dragons may naturally harbor pathogenic bacteria, they should have their own bath container or tub which you should not use for anything other than giving your pet a bath.

 No matter what option you select for your bearded dragon’s bathing container, do not fill it up completely with water.
 Instead, you should only fill up the water so much that it reaches your bearded dragon’s shoulders or chest.
 This depth is safe and will ensure the bearded dragon does not drown.
 For most adult bearded dragons, this indicates a bath that’s around 2 inches deep (approximately 5 centimeters).
 Juvenile bearded dragons would require a bath about half that depth.

 You also need to check on the water temperature.
 You should use lukewarm water that’s between 85 – 100 °F (29 – 37.7 °C), with a preferred temperature around 90°F (32°C).